Data Compression and Huffman Tree

 So aaabacc

-in binary, which is 11 bits long, better than fixed-length encoding.
+in binary, which is 11 bits.
+This is better than fixed-length encoding.

 The Difficulties of Variable-Length Encoding